-The Center is deeply rooted in its commitment to the community and delivers state-of-the-art care impacting emotional well-being and addiction recovery.
-Toward this end, the Center provides acceptance, respect, and care that restores dignity, nurtures relationships, and enriches lives.
-The Center supports clients in living life to the fullest.
+AMHR is deeply rooted in its commitment to the community and delivers state-ofthe-art care impacting emotional well-being and addiction recovery.
+Toward this end, the agency provides acceptance, respect, and care that restores dignity, nurtures relationships, and enriches lives.
+Our mission is to deliver state of the art care supporting emotional wellbeing and addiction recovery by being deeply rooted in our diverse community.

-AuMHC is proud to be a Certified Community Behavioral Health Clinic (CCBHC), based on the standards defined by the federal Substance Abuse and Mental Health Services Administration (SAMHSA).
+AMHR is proud to be a Certified Community Behavioral Health Clinic (CCBHC), based on the standards defined by the federal Substance Abuse and Mental Health Services Administration (SAMHSA).
 CCBHCs provide person - and family-centered, integrated services.
-As of summer 2021, AuMHC is the second community mental health center in Colorado to achieve this designation.
+AMHR was the second community mental health center in Colorado to achieve this designation.

-Services at the Center are tailored to fit the needs of everyone from infants to seniors.
-In 2020, the Center served over 19,000 unique individuals and provided over 410,000 services.
-Approximately 31% of the clients were children and adolescents and 69% were adults.
+Services at the agency are tailored to fit the needs of everyone from infants to seniors.
+In 2022, the agency served over 15,000 unique individuals and provided over 300,500 services.
+Approximately 31% of the clients were children and adolescents and 67% were adults.
 The client population was also diverse in its racial and ethnic makeup.
-Approximately 10.0% selfidentified as Hispanic of all ethnicities, 11.5% identify as Mexican, 5.7% as African American, 4.7% identify as multi-racial, 2.1% identify as Asian/Pacific Islander, and 52% identify as White.
-The diversity of the Center's client population is underscored by the work of the Colorado Refugee Wellness Center and the Center's close affiliate - the Asian Pacific Development Center.
+Approximately 10.0% self-identified as Hispanic of all ethnicities, 11.5% identify as Mexican, 5.7% as African American, 4.7% identify as multi-racial, 2.1% identify as Asian/Pacific Islander, and 52% identify as White.
+The diversity of the Center's client population is underscored by the work of the Refugee Center of Excellence, which is comprised of the former Colorado Refugee Wellness Center and Asian Pacific Development Center.
 Based on the number of primary languages spoken by students in the Aurora Public School District, the city of Aurora is considered to be among the most diverse cities in the United States for its size.

-The nature of funding to serve community members covered by Medicaid and other health plans in the State of Colorado, places AuMHC in close affiliation with company, Colorado Access, that oversees Medicaid monies for the Aurora area.
-The majority of clients serves by trainees are covered by Medicaid or other state funding for indigent care.
+AMHR works closely with Colorado Access, the company who oversees Medicaid funding for the Aurora area, to serve community members covered by Medicaid and other health plans in the state of Colorado.
+The majority of clients served by trainees are covered by Medicaid or other state funding for indigent care.

 The internship is located in Aurora, Colorado, which is part of the Denver metropolitan area.
 Our facilities are located within 30 minutes of central Denver and are less than one hour from the Rocky Mountains.
-There are several excellent colleges and universities in the area, state-ofthe-art medical facilities, numerous cultural and sports attractions, and abundant sunshine for year-round recreational activities.
+There are several excellent colleges and universities in the area, state-of-the-art medical facilities, numerous cultural and sports attractions, and abundant sunshine for year-round recreational activities.